‹ Back to Insights

 Adhesive Bonding vs. Mechanical Fastening in Product Design: The Pros and Cons

-In this article, we’ll look at why mechanical fastening is still the dominant assembly method, its drawbacks, and how adhesive bonding is the true future of manufacturing.
-We’ll also discuss ways to ensure adhesive bonds are as strong as possible, some major considerations when developing new products to be assembled using adhesives, and how to design manufacturing processes with all these things in mind.
+In this article, we'll compare these two joining techniques and explore why mechanical fastening is still the dominant assembly method, its drawbacks, and how adhesive bonding is the true future of manufacturing.
+We'll also explore ways to ensure adhesive bonds are as strong as possible, significant considerations when developing new products to be assembled using adhesives, and how to design manufacturing processes with all these things in mind.

 Why are Mechanical Fasteners Used?

-It’s important to say that mechanical fasteners aren’t inherently bad, which is why they have become the standard in manufacturing.
+It's important to say that mechanical fasteners aren't inherently bad, which is why they have become the standard joining method in manufacturing.

 For example: